-The Board of Directors adopts an annual meeting and activity plan that covers strategic planning, business issues and oversight activities.
-In 2023, eight meetings were held in accordance with the Board's activity plan, in addition to one extraordinary meeting.
+The Board adopts an annual meeting and activity plan that covers strategic planning, business issues and oversight activities.
+In 2024, eight meetings were held in accordance with the Board's activity plan.
 The Board also dealt with one matter in writing.
-A total of 80 matters were dealt with by the Board.
-The content of the Board's work is discussed in further detail in the Board of Directors' Report.
-Board matters are prepared by the CEO and the Board Secretary in consultation with the Board Chair.
-The Board of Directors has
+A total of 81 matters were dealt with by the Board.
+The content of the Board's work is discussed in further detail in the Board of Directors' report.
+Board matters are prepared by the President and CEO and the Board Secretary in consultation with the Board Chair.
+The Board of Directors has established two permanent Board Committees, which are discussed further below.
+These committees do not make decisions, but supervise the work of company management on behalf of the Board and prepare matters for Board consideration within their specialised areas.
+In this preparatory process, the committees may draw on company resources, and seek advice and recommendations from sources outside the company.